Information for patients

 What are the benefits of surgery?

-These include removing part or all of the nail to:
+The benefits of removing part or all of the nail in a surgical procedure include:

 How should I prepare for my operation?